-We denote the Riemann zeta function (RZF) as $\zeta(\sigma+it) = U(\sigma,t) + V(\sigma,t)$, for complex $s = \sigma+it$.
+We denote the Riemann zeta function (RZF) as $\zeta(\sigma+it) = U(\sigma,t)+iV(\sigma,t)$, for complex $s = \sigma+it$.
 As a consequence of the properties of RZF and the properties of its nontrivial zeros4, the search for the location of these zeros can be limited to the half plane on the left of the critical line.
+Zeros on the right of the critical line can be obtained by symmetry about this line.
 Also RZF's functional equation shows that nontrivial zeros occur either on the critical line, or in pairs, off of the critical, that are symmetric about this line.

-1 PHD - University of Illinois UIUC
+1 Ph.D.
+Mathematical Programming/Operations Research - University of Illinois UIUC